josevazf/42-Born2BeRoot/README.md

 ## Sudo, Groups & Hostname

+Sudo (su “do”) allows a system administrator to delegate authority to give certain users (or groups of users) the ability to run some (or all) commands as root or another user.

 `su -` (substitute user) - login to the root account

 `apt update` - fetches the latest version of the package list from your distro's software repository, and any third-party repositories you may have configured